aregtech/areg-sdk/examples/README.md

 ```

 > [!NOTE]
 > Ensure that the `AREG_EXAMPLES` option is **enabled** in CMake to include the examples in the build.
 By default, the build of examples is enabled.
-Example of forcing build boncifguration with enabled examples: `cmake -B ./build -DAREG_LOG:BOOL=ON`
+Example of forcing configure the build with enabled examples: `cmake -B ./build -AREG_EXAMPLES:BOOL=ON`

 For more details, refer to the [Build Documentation](./../docs/wiki/BUILD.md).